fp-tower/blog/content/2020-01-27-introducing-error-reporting-in-optics.md

 ![ConfigFailure hierarchy](/images/diagrams/config-failure-hierarchy.svg)

 `ConfigFailure`, `AnyRef`, or `Any` are all valid options.
 The compiler has some heuristics to determine which type should be inferred.
-In this case, it is the lower bound `ConfigFailure`, see this [presentation](https://www.youtube.com/watch?v=lMvOykNQ4zs) from Guillaume Martres for more details about type inference.
+In this case, it chose the lower bound `ConfigFailure`, see this [presentation](https://www.youtube.com/watch?v=lMvOykNQ4zs) from Guillaume Martres for more details about type inference.

-Now, let's go back to our use case.
+Now, let's go back to our main use case.

 ```scala
 def property(key: String): Optional[ConfigFailure, Config, Config] =